Lithanel/Lithanel_page/content/Introduction/_index.md

 It only had 15 open spaces, so I am very greatful that I was given one of those.
 It was very good experience and I can say with confident that my Unity skills greatly improved.<br><br>

-The device I was provided with was the "Oculus Quest 2":
+The device we were provided with was the "Oculus Quest 2":

 ### Oculus Quest 2